Lonely Swedish (The Bum Bum Song)

+The song's lyrics were interpolated in the first verse of "The Real Slim Shady" (2000) by Eminem and again in “Without Me” (2002).
+The video also featured Eminem in a superhero outfit similar to the one worn in Green's video.

 Overview

 The song came about when Green recorded a comedy sketch on a cruise ship as he wandered the decks bothering people.
 Following an altercation with a ship employee, he began rubbing his bottom against a rail, singing, "My bum is on the rail, my bum is on the rail."
 The incident inspired Green to compose the full song.

-Green filmed a music video and aired it on his MTV talk show The Tom Green Show, encouraging viewers to call MTV's Total Request Live (TRL) and request the song.
-The song became so popular that TRL eventually made Green retire it from the show.
+Green filmed a music video and aired it on his talk show, encouraging viewers to call MTV's Total Request Live (TRL) and request the song.
+The song became so popular it went to number one on TRL and executives of the program made Green retire it from the show the following week, a decision that Green agreed upon but regretted.

 Legacy

 The song's promotional music video was a great success on Total Request Live.
 It was retired the day it reached number one on the countdown (27 August 1999), and after just five total days on the show.
 Green stated that the reason for retiring the video was that "it's not fair to 98 Degrees."
 Later, in his autobiography Hollywood Causes Cancer, he revealed that MTV had pressured him to do so in order to maintain the image that Total Request Live was, in fact, a live show.
 The next week's episodes had already been taped on-location, and the producers of the show were completely unaware of the song at the time.